Sleekbobby1011/ethereum/Philosophy.md

 ### Advanced

 Ethereum incorporates the latest developments in peer-to-peer and cryptoeconomic technology, giving developers and users access to top-of-the-line guarantees of flexibility, accessibility and speed among technologies of its class.
-The underlying technologies continue to be in active development, and developers will gain access to new features as soon as we are comfortable that they will be ready for use.
+The underlying [technologies](https://github.com/ethereum/ethereum.org/wiki/Technology) continue to be in active development, and developers will gain access to new features as soon as we are comfortable that they will be ready for use.

-### Technology

-1. Ethereum is a platform that makes it much easier to develop and use next-generation decentralized applications.

-2. Ether, Ethereum's cryptofuel, powers the applications on the decentralized network.

-3. A small amount of ether is required in order to send any transaction, and the more computation a transaction requires the more ether it consumes.

-4. A contract is a program that lives inside of Ethereum's secure, decentralized environment.
-Contracts are the main building blocks of Ethereum.

-5. Sending a transaction to a contract causes its code to execute.
-Contracts can store data, send transactions and interact with other contracts.

-6. Contracts can be used to build currencies, financial derivatives, voting systems, decentralized organizations, data feeds, title registries and thousands of other applications.

-7. [Mist](https://github.com/ethereum/mist), the Ethereum client, is your window to the decentralized world.
-Decentralized applications built for Ethereum can be used inside of Mist, and look and feel just like any other web application would.

-8. Ethereum can be used as a building block to help codify, decentralize, secure and trade almost anything.

 ### Cool Philosophy Blurb